scscriptionsh/datasci611/lectures/X-02-vcl/resources.md

 You'll probably want to copy data to (or from) your computer from (or to) the Longleaf storage/VCL.

-On a unix (Linux/OSX/Windows Subsystem for Linux) this is as easy as:
+On a unix (Linux/OSX/Windows Subsystem for Linux/Powershell) this is as easy as:

 ```
 # from computer to vcl